MicrosoftDocs/power-automate-docs/articles/multi-step-logic-flow.md

    ms.topic="article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="03/26/2017"
+   ms.date="04/20/2017"
    ms.author="stepsic"/>

 # Add multiple actions and advanced options to a flow #

 Customize a flow by adding one or more advanced options and multiple actions for the same trigger.
-For example, add an advanced parameter that sends an email message as high priority.
+For example, add an advanced option that sends an email message as high priority.
 In addition to sending mail when an item is added to a SharePoint list, create a file in Dropbox that contains the same information.

 ## Prerequisites ##